elena/paeps/paep-3-mission/README.md

 and the next one are both variations on the same idea of "Don't be too insular".

-The Python community is global, and this clause is intended to act as a reminder to look beyond Australian shores for inspiration and for potential opportunties for engagement and collaboration.
+The Python community is global, and this clause is intended to act as a reminder to look beyond Australian shores for inspiration and for potential opportunities for engagement and collaboration.

 The organisational purpose of this clause is to explicitly bring relationship